 Did you feel guilty when you refused to add a buck to your bill to benefit a charitable cause when you were at the grocery store last week?

-In fact, as we all have become acclimated to checkout charity, its success has bred more campaigns.
-We are all going to be giving more at the checkout, whether we're buying something online, picking up fast food or doing our weekly grocery shopping.
+As we all have become acclimated to checkout charity, its success has bred more campaigns.
+We are all going to be giving more at the checkout, whether we're buying something online, picking up fast food, or doing our weekly grocery shopping.

-The 2017 America's Charity Checkout Champions Report only compiles information about 73 million-dollar-plus campaigns by some of the most elite brands and charities, but the results are pretty astounding.
+Engage for Good, the professional organization for cause marketing only compiles information about 73 million-dollar-plus checkout campaigns by some of the most elite brands and charities, but the results are pretty astounding.

 Companies and charities are all in on this type of corporate/charity cooperation.